nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 In this case we have to give to the `Stage` a new `Scene`.
 \
 Now we can consider, for example, that we want open the editor window when the capture button is pressed.
-As we know that all window's events are managed by the controller, so it is a proper place where to create the new `Scene`.
+As we know that all window's events are managed by the controller, so it is a proper place to create the new `Scene`.
 To give that to the `Stage`, we have to obtain it from the main frame that wraps all elements which compose the window (in most cases it is an `AnchorPane`).
 \
 Let's see an example of a basic application that simply open a new window when a button has clicked: